Kids-Code-Python/Kids-Code-Python/README.md

 - Create (or log in to) an account on this [site](url)
 -

+**If you would like to help out code python:**
+1. Create (or log in to) an account on this [site](url)
+2. Go to the `github` section
+3. Fill out the form
+4. Wait until a moderator adds you to the github team (this can take up to 3 days)

 # An important note
 You don't need to be an adult to teach python.
 You can be a kid with a passion for it.
 Or someone who wants to help spread knowledge.
 Please question yourself on two aspects when becoming a teacher: